Jan Verbruggen

-Jan Verbruggen (1712 – 27 October 1781) was a Dutch master gun-founder in the Netherlands and later at the Royal Arsenal in Woolwich, London.
+Jan Verbruggen (1712 – 27 October 1781) was a master gun-founder in the Dutch Republic and later at the Royal Arsenal in Woolwich, London.
 He was also an artist.

 Early life and career

 He was born in 1712 in Enkhuizen in the Netherlands, son of Pieter Verbruggen and Maria Brouwer.
 In 1734 he married Eva van Schaack, and they had three children.

 In 1740, he became gun-founder of the Dutch admiralty's foundry in Enkhuizen, and from June 1755 he was master gun-founder in The Hague.
 After a few years he was suspended, the guns produced being considered unsound; his attempt in 1763 to obtain an appointment at the Royal Arsenal in Woolwich, London was unsuccessful.

 Artist

 Verbruggen, a student of the artist Jan van Call the Younger, was also a painter of seascapes and coastal scenery, such as pictures of yachts and East Indiamen at or near Enkhuizen.